-towards a new era of decentralised pumping.
-This new pumping principle is ready to meet the growing cooling demand by taking building comfort and efficiency to new levels.
+This new pumping principle is as flexible as it is efficient, meaning that it’s ready to meet the growing demand for cooling by taking building comfort and efficiency to new levels.

 The global cooling demand has doubled in less than 20 years

-Global use of energy is projected to increase almost 25% by 20501.
-And in the past 20 years, the global cooling demand alone has nearly doubled, making it critical to rethink chilled water systems and improve energy efficiency.
+Global use of energy is projected to increase almost 25% by 2050.
+In the past 20 years alone, the global cooling demand alone has nearly doubled, making it critical to rethink chilled water systems and improve energy efficiency.

 Distributed Pumping has the potential to save up to 54% energy

 Many buildings operate with centralised and inefficient chilled water systems.
-Replacing balance and control valve with distributed pumps can reduce total pump energy consumption for a chilled water loop by 54%, amounting to substantial energy savings2.
+Replacing balancing and control valves with distributed pumps can reduce total pump energy consumption for a chilled water loop by 54%, amounting to substantial energy savings.

 Around 45% of chilled water pumps run at peak-load most of the time

-It’s estimated that 45% of pumps within chilled water systems are running constantly at peak-load3.
+It’s estimated that 45% of pumps within chilled water systems are running constantly at peak load.
 Yet this level is rarely needed since chilled water systems only operate at peak consumption a very small fraction of the time – roughly 1-3%.